fistonli/UNDOTALE/README.md

 ## Usage
 Requirements:
-- Godot version 3.3 or higher (No guarantee for the future 4.0, for previous versions or for betas/alphas)
+- Godot version 3.3 or higher (No guarantee for the future 4.0, for previous versions or for betas/alphas) Side note as a tester 4.0 DOES NOT WORK with this as func selection and var selection get mixed and in later versions of godot doesn't like it
-- That's it!

 1. Download this repository
 2. Place the folder containing the project somewhere you like
-3. Open Godot
+3. Go here https://godotengine.org/download/archive/ and install godot verison 3.3
 4. Click on "Import" from the menu on the right
 5. Select the .godot project file inside of the folder you downloaded
 6. Have fun messing around!